gkbrasselle/DS4002Project1/README.md

 ## Section 1: Software and platform section

 This project was completed using Mac and Windows platforms.
-The coding language used was Python.
+The coding language used was Python and the coding environment was Google Colab.
 The Readability Python package was used, for which documentation can be accessed here: https://pypi.org/project/readability/

 ## Section 2: Map of Documentation